ververica/ververica-platform-playground/README.md

 We as well decided to distribute Ververica Platform as a Helm Chart.
 To install helm please follow the instructions on
 the [official installation guide](https://helm.sh/docs/intro/install/) or use one of the one-liners below.

+**Note:** This playground assumes Helm 3.x.
+When using Helm 2.x, you need to setup Tiller in your Kubernetes cluster and commands will be slightly different.

 #### Helm on Mac OS (homebrew)

 ```